alstat/Yunir.jl/docs/src/man/basic_utilities.md

 Basic Utilities
 =====
-In this section, we are going to discuss how to use the APIs for dediacritization, normalization and transliteration.
+In this section, we are going to discuss how to use the APIs for dediacritization, normalization, and transliteration.
 ## Dediacritization
-The function to use is `dediac`, which works on Arabic, Buckwalter and custom transliterated characters.
+The function to use is `dediac` which works on either Arabic, Buckwalter or custom transliterated characters.
 ```@setup abc
 using Yunir
 @transliterator :default